Skip to main content

 “No, she is mine.”
 Jaivanta smiled at a frowning Ajabdeh.
 She clearly didn’t like this aunt as well.

-“She writes amazing” Maan gushed at her mother.
+“She writes amazing”, Maan gushed at her mother.

-“I will talk to you later Bhabhisa, I need rest.”
+“I will talk to you later, Bhabhisa.
+I need rest.”
 Dheer walked away as Maan jumped to hug Pratap with a smile.

 “Don’t worry about Maasa, Jija, she takes time, but she will surely become a fan!”
 Maan gushed.
-Ajabdeh flashed a smile Kunwar Pratap dreaded.
+Ajabdeh flashed a smile that Kunwar Pratap dreaded.
 What was she thinking?

 “We have a shoot tomorrow at the Taj Mahal.”
 Rukaiya interrupted his thoughts.